h2oai/tutorials/Driverless AI/get-started-with-open-source-custom-recipes-tutorial/get-started-with-open-source-custom-recipes-tutorial.md

 ### Uploading Recipes via URL

-We are going to get the URL for **Brier Loss** Scorer we used in Task 4 and upload it to Driverless AI.
+We are going to get the URL for the **Brier Loss** Scorer we used in Task 4 and upload it to Driverless AI.

 1\.
 Select the folder titled **scorer**